khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 - All presenters have been asked to caption any audio-visual material included in their presentations.

+- Live captioning will be provided over Zoom in the rooms and over the webinars.

+- A prayer room will be available in the Rob Cooke Hub, two minutes away from the main building.

 We will be updating this information on a weekly basis.
-We are currently working on confirming the way in which live captioning will be provided and looking into providing BSL interpreters.
+We are currently looking into providing BSL interpreters.
 If you have any questions please contact enhancingad@gmail.com.

 <br>